Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Symptoms

-Symptoms of chronic appendicitis are mild, often blurred:
+Symptoms of chronic appendicitis are mild and often blurred:

-• pain in the navel area, which can disturb constantly or for periods, for example, when playing sports, coughing, etc.;
+• painful sensations in the navel area, which can bother you constantly or periodically, for example, when playing sports, coughing, etc.;

-• the general condition of the patient is almost unchanged, performance does not deteriorate;
+• the general condition of the patient is practically unchanged, performance does not deteriorate;

 • temperature indicators do not change;